 Development Victoria works in partnership with the public and private sectors to deliver major civic projects, property development (both residential and commercial) and urban renewal projects on behalf of the Victorian Government.
-Development Victoria's vision is to 'To help make Victoria a better place to live, work and play.'
+Development Victoria's vision is to "To help make Victoria a great place to live".
 To achieve this vision, Development Victoria delivers government policy to create strong communities, stimulate economic growth and reduce environmental impact across Victoria.